moby/moby/docs/extend/plugins.md

 * The [REX-Ray plugin](https://github.com/emccode/rexraycli) is a volume plugin which is written in Go and provides advanced storage functionality for many platforms including EC2, OpenStack, XtremIO, and ScaleIO.

+* The [Contiv Volume Plugin](https://github.com/contiv/volplugin) is an open source volume plugin that provides multi-tenant, persistent, distributed storage with intent based consumption using ceph underneath.

+* The [Contiv Networking](https://github.com/contiv/netplugin) is an open source libnetwork plugin to provide infrastructure and security policies for a multi-tenant micro services deployment, while providing an integration to physical network for non-container workload.
+Contiv Networking implements the remote driver and IPAM APIs available in Docker 1.9 onwards.

 ## Troubleshooting a plugin